archivesspace/awesome-archivesspace/README.md

 * [Archival Collection Management Documentation](https://www.orbiscascade.org/archival-collection-management-documentation) and [ArchiveSpace Training](https://www.orbiscascade.org/archival-collection-management-training): The training offers an interactive overview of ArchivesSpace.
 The training is a combination of recorded webinars to watch anytime and live one-hour web-based workshops.

 ## Implementation
+The links below relate to ArchivesSpace implementation projects.

 * [Implementing ArchivesSpace at Arizona State University](http://www.ingentaconnect.com/content/hsp/jdmm/2016/00000004/00000003/art00009#Metr) (Elizabeth Dunham): Arizona State University Libraries became charter members of ArchivesSpace, an "open source archives information management application for managing and providing web access to archives, manuscripts and digital objects", in early 2013.
 This case study discusses the Libraries' migration of its Archives and Special Collections (ASC) from Microsoft Access, Archivists' Toolkit and FileMaker Pro to ArchivesSpace.
 * [Implementing ArchivesSpace at NYPL: Part 1](https://www.nypl.org/blog/2017/03/08/implementing-archivesspace-nypl-part-1) (New York Public LIbrary): "In 2014, the Archives Unit at The New York Public Library began its evaluation of ArchivesSpace.
 Following a rigorous review of the application, we began implementation in earnest in 2016, and started using it in production earlier this year.
 Historically, Special Collections developed its own systems for collection/data management, which could be developed and tailored to suit our needs.
 As such, moving from a homegrown data management system/model to a community-designed one represented a major shift in how the Library evaluates and implements systems.
 Instead of being able to build to our wants/needs from the ground up, ArchivesSpace required us to meet the application halfway in its assumptions and practices."

 ## APIs and Scripts
+The links below relate to ArchivesSpace scripts and APIs.

 * [Getting things done with in ArchivesSpace, or, Fun with APIs](https://blogs.library.duke.edu/bitstreams/2016/09/21/archivesspace-api-fun/) (Noah Huffman, Duke University): Explains how to use APIs in ArchivesSpace, along with specific examples.
 * [Python for Archivists: breaking down barriers between systems](https://practicaltechnologyforarchives.org/issue7_wiedeman/) (Greg Wiederman, SUNY Albany): Article about working with the Python scripting language, which can be used to create APIs for ArchivesSpace.